Webhooks

 You should preserve this secret key safely as you will not be able to access it anymore after this.

-See Association for linking this newly created provider to your webhook(s).
+See the "Association" section below for linking this newly created provider to your webhook(s).

 The provider will add two headers to each webhook data: